NLnetLabs/cascade/doc/manual/source/man/cascade-zone.rst

    Import a key pair as a KSK.

    The file path needs to be the public key file of the KSK.
 The private key file name is derived from the public key file.
+Key files are not actually copied from the specified paths and must remain accessible to the server.

 .. option:: --import-zsk-file <IMPORT_ZSK_FILE>

    Import a key pair as a ZSK.

    The file path needs to be the public key file of the ZSK.
 The private key file name is derived from the public key file.
+Key files are not actually copied from the specified paths and must remain accessible to the server.

 .. option:: --import-csk-file <IMPORT_CSK_FILE>

    Import a key pair as a CSK.

    The file path needs to be the public key file of the CSK.
 The private key file name is derived from the public key file.
+Key files are not actually copied from the specified paths and must remain accessible to the server.

 .. option:: --import-ksk-kmip <server> <public_id> <private_id> <algorithm> <flags>